deep1020/Registration-Form-using-CRUD-Operation/README.md

 # Registration-Form-using-CRUD-Operation

-Created Registration form using technologies such as JSP, Javascript, Jquery, Bootstrap and MySQL Database
+Created Registration form using technologies such as JSP, Servlet, Javascript, Jquery, Bootstrap and MySQL Database